-Once again we find the Vav before the verbs, which is supposed to change the "action" of the verbs, in this case from "will" to "have".
-The translators are inconsistent with this, apparently to suit their preconceived view of how the text should read.
-Yet this changes the sense of the text, significantly.
+Once again we find the 'Vav' before the Hebrew verbs, which is supposed to change the "action" of the verbs, in this case from "will" to "have".
+Traditional translators are inconsistent with this, apparently to suit their preconceived view of how the text should read.

+However, this changes the sense of the text significantly.

 In both cases it makes this an accomplished reality.
 This fits with Hebrew thought.
 Since YAHWEH has spoken it is understood that it will be done, without fail.
-Also, one of the words has been incorrectly translated.
-And it's a very significant word when you translated.
-And it's a very significant word when you understand what it should say.